velfel-krunoslav/Catalyst/src/README.md

+# Coding guidelines

+Use the standard Dart coding syntax, as defined [here](https://dart.dev/guides/language/effective-dart/style).
+Use the Dart formatter to make the life easier.

+Names of variables, fields, methods, classes, interfaces, etc. must be written in English.
+The same applies to comments in your code.

 # Design and brand identity guidelines
 ## Fonts
 You should use the Inter typeface, as provided in the `assets/fonts` directory.